Skip to main content

 • Debris trapped in the system

-You may not be able to ignore rattling or banging noises emanating from your air conditioner for long.
-Seek assistance from a licensed HVAC technician who can diagnose the issue and correct it.
+These issues are usually very loud.
+You won’t be able to ignore them for long.
+Seek assistance from a licensed Chud HVAC technician who can diagnose the issue and correct it.

-If you have a clicking noise coming from your home’s AC system, it’s often a surefire sign there is an electrical problem.
+If your AC’s making a clicking noise, it’s likely an electrical problem.
 An electrical relay within your system may have failed.

-Clicking sounds coming from an AC system can also suggest something might be wrong with its capacitor.
-A capacitor is responsible for sending power to an AC system’s motor, so you’ll need to remedy this situation quickly to ensure your AC system continues to start.
+Clicking sounds coming from an AC system can also suggest something might be wrong with the capacitor, the part that sends power to an AC system’s motor.
+You’ll need to remedy this situation quickly to ensure your AC system continues to turn on.

 A squealing or grinding sound coming from your AC system can mean: